-But we have been hearing these claims for quite a while now without really witnessing any commercially viable, real world breakthroughs except for a few sporadic mentions scattered across the internet.
-Let us go through what it is and then discuss the reasons behind why it hasn’t seen the market penetration that it was expected to.
+But we have been hearing these claims for quite a while now without actually witnessing any commercially viable, real world breakthroughs except for a few sporadic mentions scattered across the internet.
+Let us go through what it is and then discuss the reasons behind why it hasn’t seen the market penetration that would compliment its potential.

 Graphene’s structure and how it was made?